EmmyAbella444/Unit-1.-A-/README.md

 ## Graph
 My client required an option to show useful statistics.
 I tought about creating a graph.
 First the program open and read the database and then strip and split the lines to have the values, date and category.
-Then I add all the values of the different cattegories and divided by 100 and multiplied a square of by the result and printing creating a graph of the amout of money spend in each category.
+Then I add all the values of the different cattegories and divided by 100 and multiplied a square  by the result and printing creating a graph of the amout of money spend in each category.

 ![Screen Shot 2022-10-09 at 19 17 09](https://user-images.githubusercontent.com/111819437/194751194-677bc567-d9e5-496d-8b57-b1aeb1b3aadb.png)